-This is a very important individual activity falling under the assessment framework.
+This is a very important individual assessment activity.

-• Each participant will make a presentation on a current issue having myriad policy implications for Pakistan in particular and the world in general.
+- Each participant will make a presentation on a current issue having myriad policy implications for Pakistan in particular and the world in general.
 These issues may have regional, national or international connotations.
-It is however important to note that a current issue must not be out of public discussion in the last couple of months.
-CrIPs cover broad range of issues and includes topics such as politics, economy, leadership and management, socio-economic development, institutional governance, economic and structural reforms, international developments and flashpoints, social and societal issues, regional and national and international developments of significance.

-- The presentations may commence from the third week of the Frist Term of the course. - One participant each will be randomly drawn from each Syndicate for CrIPs for scheduling their presentation in sequence till all participants are exhausted. - Each presentation will have 30 minutes of which 20 minutes are reserved for talk based on presentation, followed by a 10-minute interactive session (Q & A session and presentation review). - The participants are required to seek detailed guidance from their faculty advisors in the allotted time and/or at their convenience. - Each Participant will email their final presentation to the Class Assistant (SMC), the concerned Faculty Advisor and the CI, at least one working day before the scheduled presentation. - Designated Class Assistant (SMC) will be responsible for printing and distribution of the hard copies as per practice to all faculty members, CI, DG, and for record. - A concise, focused, and properly formatted CrIP Report, consisting of not more than 04-05 pages (1500-2000 words), in IRP format, with an Executive Summary, in APA style, will be emailed to the Designated Focal Person (SMC), the concerned Syndicate Advisor and the CI (All three together), latest by 10:00 pm by following working day.
+It is however important to note that a current issue must not be out of public discussion in the last couple of months. - CrIPs cover broad range of issues and includes topics such as politics, economy, leadership and management, socio-economic development, institutional governance, economic and structural reforms, international developments and flashpoints, social and societal issues, regional and national and international developments of significance. - The CrIPs are generally scheduled from the third week of the Frist Term of the course. - One participant each will be randomly drawn from each Syndicate for CrIPs for scheduling their presentation in sequence till all participants are exhausted. - Each presentation will have 30 minutes of which 20 minutes are reserved for talk based on presentation, followed by a 10-minute interactive session (Q & A session and presentation review). - The participants are required to seek detailed guidance from their faculty advisors in the allotted time and/or at their convenience. - Each Participant will email their final presentation to the Class Assistant (SMC), the concerned Faculty Advisor and the CI, at least one working day before the scheduled presentation. - NIM's Class Assistant (CA) will be responsible for printing and distribution of the hard copies as per practice to all faculty members, CI, DG, and for record. - A concise, focused, and properly formatted CrIP Report, consisting of not more than 05 pages/Max.
+3000 words, in IRP format, with an Executive Summary, using APA referencing style, will be emailed, on the last working day before the presentation is scheduled.